Manager Moment

 What not to say

-Open Cabinet, describe the exact leadership moment, and leave with clearer words before you walk into the room.
+Describe the hard conversation and get clearer words before you send the message or walk into the meeting.

 FAQ